 Sign up for Target’s weekly email sales paper and watch the prices carefully.
 What often appears as a sale may not be a significant saving over the regular price.
 There are also weekly markdowns on clearance items online and in store.
 While the schedule changes for each store, you can expect most departments to have a similar rotation each week.
 Finally, check out Target’s online daily deals.
 As an added bonus, the daily deal always ships for free.

 Target rarely offers store coupons on their home decor items, but it is worth a weekly look.
 Always check for Catalina coupons that print out at the register with your purchase, and look around the store, as other shoppers will discard these at the registers.
 Consider manufacturer coupons that may come in the mail and use apps like Retail Me Not for surprising savings.
+Follow additional couponing websites, like Southern Savers and FatWallet.
+Many of these sites will post news regarding hot Target home promotions and other great deals.

 Target App and REDcard